mathHeadInClouds/siberia/README.md

 For example, the frozen version of the pear object (which has `.name = "Pear"` and `.likedBy` = *array containing Jane*) is the object `{name: -4, likedBy: 9}`, because the atoms table has string "Pear" in slot 4, and the objects table has an array containing Jane in slot 9.

-A slightly simplified version of the serialization algorithm (namely, one which does everything except deal with typing the atoms; especially, it will work for our example data structure) has only 32 lines of code, here it is:
+A slightly simplified version of the serialization algorithm (namely, one which does everything except deal with typing the atoms; especially, it will work for our example data structure) has just 34 lines of code, here it is:

 ```javascript
 function forestify_aka_decycle(root){